department-nyc/demo/README.md

 ## Unit testing/integration testing

-On a case by case basis, unit testing via `jest` and integration testing via `testing library` should be used.
+On a case by case basis, unit testing, snapshot testing, and integration testing via `react testing library` should be used.

 ## Remote browser testing